distravantari/start-react-express/README.md

 # express-webpack-react Starter Kit
-I make a couple changes and add some more modules, this starter kit is originally from tylerevans, please go check his github on: "https://github.com/tylerevans/express-webpack-react/"
+RADION TEAM make a couple changes and add some more modules, this starter kit is originally from tylerevans, please go check his github on: (https://github.com/tylerevans/express-webpack-react/)

 Starter Kit for Express Webpack and React SPA including SCSS.